devitam/devitam.github.io/_pages/about.md

   - /about.html
 ---

 This is Mariano Devita's home on the web!
-Así es como se pega un link: haciendo el máster en economía en [UdeSA](www.udesa.edu.ar/departamento-de-economia)
+Así es como se pega un link: haciendo el máster en economía en <a href="www.udesa.edu.ar/departamento-de-economia" target="blank">UdeSA</a>

 <!-- A data-driven personal website
 ======